 The idea that we can only know things through scientific discoveries is a reduction of facts.Click To Tweet It

-Many of us want to think of medical practice as a science, but it is an art that uses science to obtain a value-based goal.
-The end of every medical intervention is the patient’s goal of care.
-The patient’s values and desires establish the goal of care.
-It is a life that the patient sees as worth living.
+But medical practice is not purely objective science.
+It is an art that uses science to achieve a value-based goal – the patient’s goal of care.
+The patient’s values and desires are integral in establishing this goal.
 The clinician’s role is to use their technical and scientific knowledge to reach that goal or create a life for the patient that is worth living.
-There is a technical skill in the process, just as a painter needs technical abilities and knowledge to paint a picture.
-Anyone who works in healthcare can tell you that it is far from objective science.
-A plus B does not always equal C. Furthermore, the patient may not even want C, but D. Medicine is anything but valueless!
+There is a technical skill involved, just as a painter needs technical abilities and knowledge to create art.
+In healthcare, A plus B does not always equal C, and the patient may not even want C but rather D. Medicine is anything but valueless!

 It is false to think that subjectivity precludes a truth value from being assigned.Click To Tweet It!